 An Unwanted House Guest

 I slid out of bed to avoid waking Wendy, then grabbed my flashlight and examined the crime scene.
 I checked the ceiling, my pillow, the comforter.
 Wait… what’s this?
-I found a thin, almost translucent worm-like thing twitching on the comforter.
+I found a thin, almost translucent thing twitching on the comforter.
 It looked a bit like a worm, tan in color with a dark brown stripe.
 I pulled a tissue from my pocket, tore off a piece, and removed the “worm” from the comforter.

 Then I saw another one closer to Wendy.
-This is when I realized two disturbing things: I was finding legs and had swiped their former owner toward Wendy’s face.
+This is when I realized two disturbing things: I was finding legs and I had swiped their former owner toward Wendy’s face.

 I began wondering what has legs a centimeter long.
 I didn’t like the images coming to mind.
 I continued my frantic but quiet-as-possible search.
 If Wendy woke up now she’d never go back to sleep.
 I had to find the source of the legs.